Best For

 The level of motion transfer on the GhostBed Luxe is documented in the video below.

-Motion transfer on the Luxe was low—pretty typical for what we have seen from most other all foam mattresses.
+Motion transfer on the Luxe was extremely low—pretty typical for what we have seen from most other all foam mattresses.
 It had a max acceleration range of 4.9 m/s².

 Max.
 Acceleration